Frances and Richard Lockridge

-Richard Orson Lockridge (September 26, 1898 in St. Joseph, Missouri – June 19, 1982 in Tryon, North Carolina) was an American writer of detective fiction.
-Richard Lockridge with his wife Frances created one of the most famous American mystery series, Mr. and Mrs. North.
+Frances Louise Lockridge (January 10, 1896 – February 17, 1963) and Richard Orson Lockridge (September 26, 1898 in St. Joseph, Missouri – June 19, 1982 in Tryon, North Carolina) were American writers of detective fiction.
+The pair wrote 50 novels together, including one of the most famous American mystery series, Mr. and Mrs. North.
+They also wrote other series, including Lt Heimrich, Nathan Shapiro, and Paul Lane.

-Early life
+Biographies

+Frances was born in Kansas City, Missouri, in 1896.
+She attended the University of Kansas, though she did not graduate, and worked as a reporter and music critic at various publications including the Kansas City Journal-Post, Kansas City Kansan, and Kansas City Star.

-Lockridge was born in St. Joseph, Missouri, and was educated at the University of Missouri.
+Richard was born in St. Joseph, Missouri, and was educated at the University of Missouri.
 After serving in the United States Navy, he returned to Missouri, working as a reporter on the Kansas City Kansan and the Kansas City Star.

-In 1922, he married fellow reporter Frances Louise Davis.
-The couple soon moved to New York, where Lockridge joined the old New York Sun.
-In 1932, Lockridge published his first book, Darling of Misfortune: Edwin Booth: 1833–1893.
+Frances and Richard were married in 1922.
+Soon after, the couple moved to New York where Richard Lockridge joined the old New York Sun.
+In 1932, Richard published his first book, Darling of Misfortune: Edwin Booth: 1833–1893.